 - funded your goals.
 This means that if you stop earning today, the corpus you have accumulated for retirement, housing, children’s education and any other goal is enough that fresh investment is not needed.
 You can also start drawing down your corpus for daily expenses and loans without needing salary or other active income.
 We will cover how to calculate this below

 - adequate and inflation-adjusted pension from a government job (some caveats apply)

 Single without dependents

 If you currently do not have dependents, you need to consider how permanent that state will be.
 Obviously, children and college students do not need term insurance since they have no income.
 There are child plans in the market that offer insurance on the child’s life, but they serve no purpose.

-If you do not plan to have dependents in the future via marriage or similar proposition, then term insurance is not needed.
-You may not need employer-provided term plan also.
+If you do not plan to have dependents in the future via marriage or a similar proposition, then term insurance is not needed.
+You may not need an employer-provided term plan also.

 This conclusion does not change if you have a home loan but ideally, you should have loan insurance.

 If you plan to marry in the future, even if the date is not decided, then you should take term insurance immediately irrespective of the earnings of the future spouse.